gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

       $ gnatls -v

-The last entry in the object search path usually contains the gnat library.
-This Makefile contains its own documentation and in particular the set of instructions needed to rebuild a new library and to use it.
+The last entry in the source search path usually contains the gnat library (the :file:`adainclude` directory).
+This project file contains its own documentation and in particular the set of instructions needed to rebuild a new library and to use it.

+Note that rebuilding the GNAT Run-Time is only recommended for temporary experiments or debugging, and is not supported.

 .. index:: !
 Conditional compilation